bioinfo-pf-curie/raw-qc/docs/output.md

      *  `sample.fastp.json`
         * Trimming report
      *  `logs/sample_fasp.log`
-        * Trimming report (describes which parameters that were used)
+        * Trimming report (describes which parameters have been used)

  * outputs for [Atropos](https://github.com/jdidion/atropos)

      * NB: Only if `--trimtool` has been set as `atropos`.